hyperf/hyperf/docs/en/watcher.md

 In addition to solving the above startup problems, the `Watcher` component also handles restarting the application immediately after file modification.

+> This component is only suitable for development environment, please use it with caution in production environment.

 ## Installation